SAIL-Montreal/sail-montreal.github.io/content/neurips2022.md

 Our booth will be at the Expo hall #224.
 Our office manager Geneviève Bernard will be there most of the time, with a rotating cast of research scientists.

 ## Workshops
-Our research scientist Alexia Jolicoeur-Martineau co-organizes the [Workshop on Score-Based Methods](https://score-based-methods-workshop.github.io/) on Friday Dec 2 in Room 293-294.
+Our research scientist [Alexia Jolicoeur-Martineau](https://scholar.google.com/citations?user=0qytQ1oAAAAJ&hl=en) co-organizes the [Workshop on Score-Based Methods](https://score-based-methods-workshop.github.io/) on Friday December 2 in Room 293-294.

 We also have some workshop papers: